An illustration of legacy software reengineering.

 Rewriting

-Rewriting may be suitable if your legacy app’s code fails to perform its functions properly.
-Each code has its logic behind the software architecture.
+Rewriting is an option when your legacy code fails to perform its functions properly.
+Each app has its logic behind the software architecture.
 So it’s quite complicated to improve it, keeping consistency and adding the required features.
-In many cases, rewriting the software is much more challenging than building it from scratch.
-With no appropriate architectural documentation, the code eventually turns into a complete mess.
-Any further changes may snowball into a disaster, so not many developers dare to deal with such tasks.

 Rewriting cannot be completed automatically.
 It requires a deep immersion into your business environment.
 Developers will also need to translate databases and add or remove certain features.
 This process is accompanied by testing software at all stages, building roadmaps, and providing detailed business analytics.